waynebhayes/BLANT/README.md

 Hopefully that'll help you figure out how to use only canonicals to store your matrices.
 Lemme know if you have any questions.

+# Index Creation and Local Alignment Algorithm (Submitted to Very Large Data Bases 2022)
+The latest addition to BLANT (as of March 2022) is a deterministic variation of BLANT to create graphlet indexes.
+Additionally, a series of Python programs utilize these graphlet indexes in order to create high numbers of local alignments between two networks.
+The details of this algorithm can be found in the paper, so I will simply go over how to run this algorithm.

+To generate an index, run BLANT with the -sINDEX option.
+Here is an example:

+./blant -k8 -lDEG2 -mi -sINDEX seeding/networks/IIDhuman.el

+In order to try out different skip values (see paper), use the -T option.
+In order to try out different orbits as heuristic functions (see paper), use the -o and -f options.
+Below is an example:

+./blant -k8 -lDEG2 -mi -sINDEX -T3 -o4 -fseeding/odv/IIDhuman.orca4 seeding/networks/IIDhuman.el

+After generating the index, you will need to remove duplicate lines in it before being able to use it.
+Importantly, make sure you do not modify the order of the lines, as this order will be important for the patching part of the local alignment algorithm.

+In order to run the local alignment algorithm, you will need all index files in both species for all orbits whose results are combining.
+For convenience, we have provided index files generated with all orbits 0-14 for the most complete species in IID: human, mouse, and rat.
+To run the algorithm with our recommended settings on index files in the indexes/ directory, use final_results.py.
+Here is an example:

+./final_results.py mouse rat nodes

+The third parameter determines whether node pairs or graphlet pairs are outputted.

+To run the algorithm with custom index files, graph files, odv files, and settings, use full_algorithm_helpers.py.
+Here is an example:

+./full_algorithm_helpers.py 8 mouse rat indexes/p0-o0-mouse-lDEG2.out indexes/p0-o0-rat-lDEG2.out networks/IIDmouse.el networks/IIDrat.el odv/IIDmouse.orca4 odv/IIDrat.orca4 3 0.74 True

 # References
 #### Our first paper on how BLANT performs so quickly on up to k=8 node graphlets: Hasan, Adib, Po-Chien Chung, and Wayne Hayes. ["Graphettes: Constant-time determination of graphlet and orbit identity including (possibly disconnected) graphlets up to size 8."
 PloS one 12, no. 8 (2017): e0181570.](https://doi.org/10.1371/journal.pone.0181570)